Krasnoyarsk: Architecture

 Another unofficial symbol of Krasnoyarsk is the incomplete 24-story tower located at Strelka.
 Construction of the tower had been started just before Perestroyka and then frozen due to the administrative crisis.
 The outline of the tower is clearly seen from many places in the city.

 A bridge near Krasnoyarsk carries the Trans-Siberian Railway across the Yenisei.
 The original structure, one of the longest at the time, was constructed between 1893 and 1896 to an award-winning design by Lavr Proskuryakov.
-In 2003 it was rejected for emergency inscription on the World Heritage List.
+In 2003, it was rejected for emergency inscription on the World Heritage List.
 It was described at the time by ICOMOS "an early representation of a typical parabolic polygonal truss bridge in Russia" which became "a testing ground for the application of engineering theories and the development of new innovative solutions, which had numerous successors".
 The bridge was dismantled between 2002 and 2007.

-Among other notable buildings are the mansions of the merchant Nikolay Gadalov (beginning of the 20th century), the Roman Catholic Transfiguration Chapel (Преображенский собор, 1911, also known as the Krasnoyarsk Organ Hall), the Krasnoyarsk Krai Museum stylized as an Ancient Egyptian temple, the Krasnoyarsk Cultural/Historical Center and the triumphal arch at the Spit (2003), the regional administration building flanked with two towers known as the "Donkey Ears".